World Production Possibility Frontier

 Octavian received the title of Augustus in 27 BC and became the first Emperor.
 He and Livia did not have their own children.
 Livia's son from her previous marriage, Tiberius, became the next emperor, but Augustus and Tiberius were joint rulers for 2 years (AD 12 - 14).
 Tiberius became the emperor on August 19, 14 AD when Augustus died.

-Via appia, Ostia Antica
+Via Ostiense, Ostia Antica (near Rome)

 2. Production Possibility Frontier